jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Act three is the nail bitter.
 The time when a good writer rewards the audience with the final duel and declares the winner: Noble Jedis or Evil Sith, the Ministry of Magic or the Thugs of Voldemort, Open-source Heroes or Darth Blockbuster Antagonists.

 But this isn't a movie Stargazer.
 You have to watch and find out.
-Life is a real-life game you can play and decide the winner; if you realize your power.
+Life is a real-life game, you can always play to win; if you realize your power.

-Your power is always available, because the game of evolution never stops.
-It's like were addicted computer gamers who never quit playing Civilization 6.
-Gamers always play to win, and that means upgrading their technology and philosophy and as soon as possible.
+Your power is available without fail because the game of evolution never stops.
+It's like we're addicted computer gamers who never quit playing Civilization 6.
+Players always play to win, which means they upgrade their technology and philosophy as soon as possible.

-And right now, we've upgrade to the Internet Age technologically, but not philosophically.
+And right now, we've upgraded to the Internet Age with our technology but our culture.

 MODERN GIF?
 _Please enable the sound.
 Two trees side by side.
 We need to update the civics tree.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=EZ8XRJNitCE)._

 Thus, act three is a simple question; do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you hate antagonism more than sexism or communism?
 Do you see why the era of mass-production must be replaced by the era of mass-collaboration?
-Do you want to hold the levers of power in your society instead of complaining, protesting, and begging.
-Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand.
+Do you want to hold the levers of power in your society instead of complaining, protesting, and begging?
+Do you think our rulebook of regulations, codes, and laws should be easy to access, use, and understand?

 When you look at the 1969 way of life—gas cars, fast-food, 9-5 workdays, McMansions—do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

-This final battle has an even simpler question.
+This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you have the right, and duty, to solve your problems with modern tools?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
-Driving to work in Boston blizzards, forcing non-English speakers to call into insurance call-centres, depending on doctor writing to record our medical histories.
+Driving to work in Boston blizzards, forcing non-English speakers to call into insurance call-centers, depending on doctor writing to record our medical histories.

 All that's old technology.
-It would be like a gamer leaving his computer and going watch a movie.
-Because, not playing the game leads to failure just as fast in the virtual world as in the real one.
+It would be like a gamer leaving his computer and going to watch a movie.
+Because not playing the game leads to failure just as fast in the virtual world as in the real one.

 This shouldn't sound dramatic.
 I'm not trying to scare you.
 But literally, if we stop playing evolution, what do you think happens?

 Society has no magic button.
 No divine player who'll evolve for us.
 You're retirement fund, college education, the money in your bank, are all creations of our civilization.
-The extras inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them protected or rich.
+The extras inside the Soviet Union, the Confederate States of America, and the Kingdom of France all had pieces of paper making them rich.

-When the player god lost their games (each to Left/Right philosophy in this example) all that paper money, social status, and retirement funds meant nothing.
+When the player god lost their games (each to Left/Right philosophy in this example), all that paper money, social status, and retirement funds meant nothing.
 Nothing at all!

 You are on the frontline.
 You are the one in the game that's supposed to keeping doing the hard work and update society bit by bit to the new age with the majic of new tools.

 I think you do understand all this.
-So, act three comes down to one simple question.
+So, act three comes down to a straightforward question.
 Do you want to be a player god?

 That's a choice you have to make.
 It's a choice as big as any you're ever going to make.
-Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives as the burden of transforming society falls on their shoulders.
+Because if we don't upgrade to a new philosophy now, it only means your kids and your grandkids will live even unhappier lives.
+The burden of transforming our culture will only fall on their shoulders.

 Heck, there's a chance you're kids will have to start a civilization from scratch.
-Because this COVID-19 pandemic and resulting world wide panic might be too severe and expensive to bounce back from.
+Because this COVID-19 pandemic and resulting worldwide panic might be too severe and expensive to bounce back from.

 The choice is yours.
 Here are two stories to help you decide between player god and extra.
 First up is your future if you stay an extra.

 ## Option 1 - Extra

 Remember the Thirty Years War?
 It's when Main Street was inside the Science Age, but tearing itself apart in the name of Protestant and Catholic kings and their divine rights of nobles.
 Well, adding to that anarchy was King Charles.
-His nasty, brutish, and short reign is what extras think they want sit back and watch today.
+His nasty, brutish, and short reign is what extras think they want to sit back and watch today.

 So let's watch it.

 Charles ruled England as a proud protestant king.
 His father King James taught him from birth the "nobles right to rule" was a matter of responsibility and Faith, not self-interest.
 After all, it was King James who commissioned the "King James Version" Holy Bible that's still used today.
 One of the big reasons James had it written was to help regular people why kings are their natural leaders.

 Remember this was before Rousseau.
-So, there was no alternatives to divine noble philosophy.
+So, there were no alternatives to divine noble philosophy.

-Although, England had many versions of Christianity, all believed in a kings right to rule.
+Although England had many versions of Christianity, all believed in a king's right to rule.
 However, England did have an elected Parliament.
-But in Charle's eyes it was only supposed to advise the king.
+But in Charle's eyes, it was only supposed to advise the king.
 Which its elected representatives did, even if most advice was ignored.
 However, much to Charles' chagrin, Parliament held a big lever of power.
-After some revolts in the Middle Ages, Parliament had the power to approve, or reject, new taxes.
+After some revolts in the Middle Ages, Parliament had the authority to approve or reject new taxes.

-Like most kings, Charles and his father lived large; jewelery, palaces, banquets and balls never come cheap.
-With the Thirty Years War raging, it wasn't long before England went broke and Charles needed more money.
+Like most kings, Charles and his father lived large; jewelry, palaces, banquets, and balls never come cheap.
+With the Thirty Years War raging, it wasn't long before England went broke, and Charles needed more money.

-Parliament, filling up with idealistic Christians (especially Purtitans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
+Parliament, filling up with idealistic Christians (especially Puritans, the people who fled to America and started Thanksgiving) wouldn't say yes until they got more political powers.
 In turn, Charles refused to talk to them.
-In fact, the king sent parliament home and ruled by himself for over 10 years.
+In fact, the king sent Parliament home and ruled by himself for over 10 years.
 The king got his money by using the ancient feudal rulebook.
 One example, he fined men who didn't come to his royal coronation.

 And here is the moment we all should fear.
-Government was broke.
-The struggle between king and parliament was very simple; who should pick up the bill?
+The government was broke.
+The struggle between king and Parliament was very simple; who should pick up the bill?

-England wasn't poor and destitute.
+England wasn't weak and destitute.
 It was rather wealthy.
 Both the King and Parliament could pay the debt by sacrificing for the good of the country.

-But both sides thought it was the other sides responsibility.
+But both sides thought it was the other side's responsibility.

 Sadly for Charles, the people were no longer weak.
-After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, record keeping, navigation equipment, and most important; gunpowder.
+After all, they were in the middle of the Science Age, and thus enjoying all the benefits of better cyborgology like calenders, record keeping, navigation equipment, and, most important, gunpowder.

 It was precisely because the English people were empowered by new levers of power, that they could stand up to the king.
-The sword and septre of the "divine king" meant little against gunpowder.
-As a famous saying goes; "God made us, but the gun made us all equal".
+The sword and scepter of the "divine king" meant little against gunpowder.
+As a famous saying goes, "God made us, but the gun made us all equal."

 But without Rousseau's new philosophy to explain themselves, the people were left asking for change from a king who thought he was a god.

 Parliament eventually got sick of being ignored while paying the governments bills.
 So they raised a modern army, Charles did the same, and the two sides fought the English Civil War (1642–1646).
-The Parliamentary Army was local Protestants devoted to democracy—on their way to becoming player gods—who chose their own leaders by merit, and suspected Charles was a closet Catholic.
+The Parliamentary Army was local Protestants devoted to democracy on their way to becoming player gods.
+They chose their own leaders by merit and suspected Charles was a closet Catholic.

-Charles's Royalist Army were mostly nobles who hired foreign mercenaries, and suspected the Parliamentarians had gone mad.
+Charles's Royalist Army was mostly nobles who hired foreign mercenaries and suspected the Parliamentarians had gone mad.

-After four years of grusome battles and bloodshed, Charles lost.
+After four years of gruesome battles and bloodshed, Charles lost.
 He was held under arrest, while rules for a less powerful "constitutional monarchy" were being made by the Parliamentarians.
 Charles then escaped, hired a new army, and fought the Second English Civil War (1648–1649).
 Charles lost again.
 The Parliamentarians were now enraged.

 https://www.youtube.com/watch?v=7Cx2kkgO5_Y
-_Before Rousseau's new philosophy, the people had a hard time justifying being player gods._
+_Before Rousseau's new philosophy, the people, had a hard time justifying being player gods._

 They forgot about making a constitutional monarchy, and instead sign a warrant charging Charles for crimes against the English people.
 These newly minted player gods wanted all the levers of power.

 Charles didn't budge.
 The ruling philosophy said he was king.
 The Bible—his father's Bible!, the ultimate rulebook!—said so in plain English.
 So, Charles refused to speak to the court; a father doesn't answer to his children.

 Soon, Darth King Charles was put on trial and lost.
-And what happened next tells us why being an extra today is a really bad idea.
+And what happened next tells us why being an extra today is a terrible idea.

 https://www.youtube.com/watch?v=zjxu1De8npY

 ## Charles Speaks His Antagonism- The Proof is in the Words

-Public speaking is hard for most everyone; for Charles it was near impossible.
+Public speaking is hard for most everyone; for Charles, it was near impossible.
 Charles had a speech impediment.
 Often called a stammer or stutter.
 No one then, or even now, understands what causes it.
 For a stutterer, talking is like playing guitar with music notes written on the spot by a gremlin.
-Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.
+Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mil-mili-mili-second.

 But a stutter isn't just about pauses, repetitions, or missing words.
 A stutter is like having a mini-seizure.
 Your body flexes.
 Your neck tenses.
 You stop breathing.
 It's horrible.